sasajo/polyapi-java/README.md

 <a name="project-setup"></a>
 ## Setting up project
-### I'm a developer!
+### I'm looking to dive into the source code!
-Welcome fellow dev!
+Welcome fellow Poly dev!
 As you will be modifying the code here (and maybe even this documentation), you'll need to download and make sure that this project compiles for you.
 So, the steps to follow are these:
 1. **Setup an SSH key in your computer.**
 To do so, follow [this GitHub tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
-2. **Clone this beautiful project.** To do so, run:
+2. **Clone this beautiful project.** To do so, run wherever you want to set the project.:
 ```
 git clone git@github.com:polyapi/polyapi-java.git
 ```
-Wherever you want to set the project.

 3. **Install the project.** For this you'll run:
 ```
 mvn clean install